| Introduction

 breeding areas.
 Articles in community council newsletters and other local media

 highlighted the nest box scheme and asked for new records of Swifts.
+In

 East Lothian, CfS identified existing Swift nest sites in Haddington.
 In January